 - Acne on the chin is often caused by hormonal fluctuations

 - It can be treated with over-the-counter products or prescription medication

 - Prevent occasional chin pimples by following a few simple guidelines

-Chin acne is a common occurrence in both teenagers and adults.
-Although acne can occur anywhere on the face, one of the most common places for pimples to appear is the chin area.
+Chin acne is a common occurrence in both teenagers and adults of both sexes.
+Acne can occur anywhere on the face, but one of the most common areas for pimples to appear is in the chin area.

-Occasional pimples on the chin can be treated with over the counter products.
+Occasional pimples on the chin can be effectively treated with over-the-counter (OTC) products.
 More severe forms of acne on the chin, especially hormonal acne, is most effectively treated with prescription medication.

 Causes of Acne on the Chin

 Hormonal acne is caused by raised levels of androgens.
 Androgens are male hormones such as testosterone that increase the production of sebum, your skin’s natural oil.

 Hormonal acne can occur in both genders during puberty and can continue to be an issue for adult women when androgen levels increase in the days leading up to menstruation.

 Acne on the chin can also be caused by diet, genetics and poor skin care practices.